 It’s been a pleasure working with you/ We really appreciate your business/ We hope that you enjoy [product purchased].

-If you wouldn’t mind, I/we would love to hear your feedback in a review: [link to your review profile].
-It really helps [description your customers answer to, ie, homeowners/business owners/ city managers/ parents] like you find us online.
+If you wouldn’t mind, we would love to hear your feedback in a review: [link to your review profile].
+It really helps [description that fits your customer– homeowners/business owners/ city managers/ parents, for example] like you find us online.